-On September 28, 2021, the Company entered into a purchase agreement (the "September 2021 Purchase Agreement") with Lincoln Park Capital Fund, LLC ("Lincoln Park"), pursuant to which the Company has the right to sell to Lincoln Park up to an aggregate of \$75 million in shares of its common stock subject to the conditions and limitations set forth in the September 2021 Purchase Agreement.
-As consideration for entering into the September 2021 Purchase Agreement, the Company issued to Lincoln Park 218,750 shares of its common stock as initial commitment shares in a noncash transaction on September 28, 2021 and will issue up to 143,750 additional shares of its common stock as additional commitment shares on a pro rata basis in connection with any additional purchases.
-The Company will not receive any cash proceeds from the issuance of these additional commitment shares.
+On September 28, 2021, we entered into a purchase agreement (the "September 2021 Purchase Agreement") with Lincoln Park, pursuant to which we had the right to sell to Lincoln Park up to an aggregate of \$75 million in shares of our common stock subject to the conditions and limitations set forth in the September 2021 Purchase Agreement.
+As consideration for entering into the September 2021 Purchase Agreement, we previously issued to Lincoln Park 218,750 shares of our common stock as initial commitment shares in a noncash transaction on September 28, 2021 and would issue up to 143,750 additional shares of our common stock as additional commitment shares on a pro rata basis in connection with any additional purchases.
+We would not receive any cash proceeds from the issuance of these additional commitment shares.
+On October 1, 2024, the September 2021 Purchase Agreement terminated on its terms.

-The Company controls the timing and amount of any sales of its common stock to Lincoln Park.
-There is no upper limit on the price per share that Lincoln Park must pay for the Company's common stock under the September 2021 Purchase Agreement, but in no event will shares be sold to Lincoln Park on a day the closing price is less than the floor price specified in the September 2021 Purchase Agreement.
-In all instances, the Company may not sell shares of its common stock to Lincoln Park under the September 2021 Purchase Agreement if that would result in Lincoln Park beneficially owning more than 9.99% of its common stock.
+We controlled the timing and amount of any sales of our common stock to Lincoln Park over the 36-month term of the September 2021 Purchase Agreement.
+There was no upper limit on the price per share that Lincoln Park was required to pay for our common stock under the September 2021 Purchase Agreement, but in no event would shares be sold to Lincoln Park on a day the closing price was less than the floor price specified in the September 2021 Purchase Agreement.
+In all instances, we could not sell shares of our common stock to Lincoln Park under the September 2021 Purchase Agreement if that would result in Lincoln Park beneficially owning more than 9.99% of our common stock.

-The September 2021 Purchase Agreement does not limit the Company's ability to raise capital from other sources at the Company's sole discretion, except that, subject to certain exceptions, the Company may not enter into any Variable Rate Transaction (as defined in the September 2021 Purchase Agreement, including the issuance of any floating conversion rate or variable priced equity-like securities) during the 36 months after the date of the September 2021 Purchase Agreement.
-The Company has the right to terminate the September 2021 Purchase Agreement at any time, at no cost to the Company.
+The September 2021 Purchase Agreement did not limit our ability to raise capital from other sources at our sole discretion, except that, subject to certain exceptions, we could not enter into any Variable Rate Transaction (as defined in the September 2021 Purchase Agreement, including the issuance of any floating conversion rate or variable priced equity-like securities) during the 36 months after the date of the September 2021 Purchase Agreement.
+We had the right to terminate the September 2021 Purchase Agreement at any time, at no cost to us.

-During 2023, Lincoln Park purchased an aggregate of 7,865,000 shares of our common stock for a net purchase price of \$23.4 million under the September 2021 Purchase Agreement.
-In connection with the purchases, we issued to Lincoln Park an aggregate of 44,939 shares of our common stock as additional commitment shares in noncash transactions.
-During the three months ended March 30, 2024, Lincoln Park purchased an aggregate of 1,240,000 shares of our common stock for a net purchase price of \$2.1 million under the September 2021 Purchase Agreement.
-In connection with the purchases, we issued to Lincoln Park an aggregate of 4,085 shares of our common stock as additional commitment shares in noncash transactions.
+During fiscal year 2024, Lincoln Park purchased an aggregate of 3,195,889 shares of our common stock for a net purchase price of \$5.2 million under the September 2021 Purchase Agreement.
+In connection with the purchases, we issued to Lincoln Park an aggregate of 10,046 shares of our common stock as additional commitment shares in noncash transactions.
+The September 2021 Purchase Agreement terminated on its terms on October 1, 2024.